Excelencia’s Policy Agenda: Retention and Transfer

 Return to Excelencia's Policy Agenda Main Page

-Latino students’ pathway to degree completion is post-traditional.
-Excelencia in Education’s research has found that Latinos often transfer institutions, attend part-time, and remain enrolled well after beginning their postsecondary education.
-Because Latinos do not follow a traditional postsecondary pathway—entering postsecondary education right after high school and graduating in four years from the institution where they first enrolled—they are not supported through postsecondary pathways.
+Latino students represent a post-traditional profile, as do the majority of college students.
+Excelencia in Education’s research has found that many Latinos often transfer institutions, attend part-time, and remain enrolled well after beginning their postsecondary education.
+Many higher education policies prioritize a traditional college pathway entering postsecondary education college-ready right after high school and graduating in four years from the institution where they first enrolled.
+However, that does not represent the majority of college students today.

-While COVID-19 has upended higher education and enrollments decreased for almost every group, Latinos’ enrollment in higher education increased, showing a continued commitment to postsecondary education.
-Federal and state policy should recognize this commitment and address the post-traditional pathways.
-Doing so would help more Latino students complete a degree in a timely fashion, providing economic benefits to students and policymakers.
+While recent economic challenges upended higher education and enrollments decreased for almost every group, Latinos’ enrollment is increasing again, showing a continued commitment to postsecondary education.
+Policymakers should strengthen policies that retain Latino students and support them on their post-traditional path to a degree.
+Doing so would Ensure America’s Future by helping more Latino students complete a degree in a timely fashion.

-• Make transfer efforts an allowable activity for Higher Education Act Title V (Developing Hispanic-Serving Institutions Program) grants.
+• Make transfer efforts an allowable activity in the Higher Education Act, Title V, Part A, Developing Hispanic-Serving Institutions Program.

-• Update federal data to better capture Latino students’ pathways and how federal funding impacts Latino student success.
+• Update federal data to more accurately capture Latino students’ pathways and how federal funding impacts Latino student success.

 • Provide financial incentives to retain Latino students on their path to graduation.